pnaliyatthaliyazchayil/scispacy_pipeline_analysis/README.md

 ner_umls_part2.ipynb: shows usage of Scispacy model to map to CUIS and then crosswalk it to ICD10 and SNOMED

 umls_scispacy_analysis.ipynb: Shows all the results and comparitive analaysis

+### Accepted for IEEE BHI conference 2025, citation link to be added soon.